kartverket/skiperator/README.md

   command:
     - node
     - ./server.js
-  # Any external hostnames that route to this application
+  # Any external hostnames that route to this application.
+Using a skip.statkart.no-address
+  # will make the application reachable for kartverket-clients (internal), other adresses
+  # make the app reachable on the internet.
+Note that other adresses than skip.statkart.no
+  # (also known as pretty hostnames) requires additional DNS setup.
+  # The below hostnames will also have TLS certificates issued and be reachable on both
+  # HTTP and HTTPS.
   ingresses:
   - testapp.dev.skip.statkart.no
   # Configuration used to automatically scale the deployment based on load